Association football: Women's association football

-Women may have been playing football for as long as the game has existed.
-Evidence shows that a similar ancient game (cuju, or tsu chu) was played by women during the Han dynasty (25–220 CE), as female figures are depicted in frescoes of the period playing tsu chu.
-There are also reports of annual football matches played by women in Mid-Lothian, Scotland, during the 1790s.
+Women's association football has historically seen opposition, with national associations severely curbing its development and several outlawing it completely.
+Nevertheless, women have been playing football and similar games for as long as such games have existed.
+Frescoes from the Han dynasty (25–220 CE) depict female figures playing the ancient Chinese game cuju.
+There are also reports of annual football matches played by women in Midlothian, Scotland, during the 1790s.